Kristina Õllek / View to “WHEN YOU HAVE THE OBJECT ITSELF IN FRONT OF YOUR EYES / konstanet.com” / 2016

 - 2500 Euros per year (for citizens of non EU countries)

-Faculty offers two scholarships to cover the full tuition fee during the 2 years MA programme.
+Faculty offers one scholarships to cover the full tuition fee during the 2 years MA programme.
 Scholarships are given by the admission committee, according the applicants portfolio, motivation letter and MA thesis proposal.

 - Kirke Kangro, Dean of Fine Arts, Professor